-The College can trace its origins to modest beginnings when on 1st February 1962 it opened its doors to only 55 pupils, all boys.
+The College can trace its origins to modest beginnings when on 1 February 1962, we opened our doors to only 55 pupils, all boys.
 Co-education was not to come for another 14 years.
 Founders Robin Savory and Chris Hurley long had a dream of starting a Catholic School run by the Catholic laity.
-In this they had the support of Archbishop Denis Hurley.
-So, from the start the School had a strong religious element strengthened in later years with a broader Christian base.
+In this, they had the support of Archbishop Denis Hurley.
+So, from the start, the School had a strong religious element strengthened in later years with a broader Christian base.
 Between 1962 and 1992 the School was served by 3 Headmasters, Robin Savory, Chris Hurley and Bill Pickering.
 Much was achieved in that time, notably the acquisition of considerable tracts of land, some of which carried buildings which have remained part of the central core of the School.
-However, numbers never rose above a maximum of 197 and in 1990 the School was facing closure.
+However, numbers never rose above a maximum of 197 and in 1990 the school was facing closure.
 A vigorous campaign was launched and a major step was the establishment of a Primary School, based in the Farmhouse.

-In 1992 Peter Habberton was appointed as Principal, and in 1993 the Junior Primary School opened, based in the Farmhouse and led by Jacquie Habberton, Hilton Stander joined as Primary School Headmaster the following year, followed by Greg Brooks in 1999, Nigel Sloane in 2005, and Barbara Taljard in 2009.
+In 1992 Peter Habberton was appointed as Principal, and in 1993 the Junior Primary School opened, based in the Farmhouse and led by Jacquie Habberton in her role as HOD.
+Deni Hornsey was appointed HOD of the Foundation Phase in 2002, Head of Pre-Primary in 2007 and then in 2016, Foundation Phase Headmistress.
+Hilton Stander joined as Primary School Headmaster in 1993, followed by Greg Brooks in 1999, Nigel Sloane in 2005, Barbara Taljard in 2009 and Gary Balarin (Senior Primary Headmaster) in 2021.
 Much expansion in terms of buildings and other facilities took place and, thanks to the generosity of Peter Savory, the Robin Savory Pavilion was erected above the Savory Field.
 The Ken Mackenzie Centre was also built on the other side of Savory Field, thanks to the Ken Mackenzie Foundation.
-The boarding facility closed at the end of 2002 due to a significant drop in demand, and the rooms which became available as a result, were converted to offices and specialist classrooms.
-In 2002 Shane Cuthbertson followed Peter Habberton as Principal.
+The boarding facility closed at the end of 2002 due to a significant drop in demand, and the rooms which became available as a result were converted to offices and specialist classrooms.
+In 2002 Shane Cuthbertson followed Peter Habberton as Principal of the High School.
 In 2009, due to restructuring in the High School, Shane retained his position as Executive Principal of the whole school, and Allan Chandler, Senior Master at the time, was appointed as Headmaster of the High School.
 After 20 years of dedicated service to TMC, Allan Chandler retired at the end of 2015.
-Dave Wiggett took over the reigns as High School Headmaster at the start of 2016.
+Dave Wiggett took the reins as High School Headmaster at the start of 2016.
+In the same year, as a result of additional classrooms and demands on the Primary School, it was separated into a Foundation Phase led by Deni Hornsey, while the Senior Primary remained under Barbara Taljard.

 Choose the right school today so your child